 Eyeglasses and vision therapy are the most effective treatments for esotropia.

-Schedule a comprehensive eye exam with your optometrist to obtain a proper diagnosis of esotropia, the earlier the treatment starts typically results in a higher chance of positive outcomes.
+Schedule a comprehensive eye exam with your optometrist to obtain a proper diagnosis of esotropia and begin an appropriate treatment plan.